 But the tradeoff of improved technology is more workers are subject to their supervisors today.
 Managers determine whether an employee works “hard” or not and who gets hired or fired.
 Supervisors have so much discretion over the workforce, they could keep a reserve workforce waiting if they wanted to, in theory.
 However, this is unlikely given firms have to run at maximum productivity and new employees are usually only hired after current employees have achieved maximum productivity.

 We should note here that workers don’t just work for the sake of work alone which is what “hard” work seems to also imply.
-Workers work for wages, high wages and we have a problem if wages don’t pay the bills commensurate to the cost of living.
+Workers work for wages, high wages and we have a problem if wages don’t pay the bills commensurate with the cost of living.
 This means employers should offer more competitive compensation and benefit plans to employees so they become more productive given firms might lose their best workers to companies that do.

 Furthermore, each employee has different strengths, weaknesses, different experiences, education and skills.
-Maximizing the productivity of each worker with their experience, education and skills in mind is of course the job of the supervisor.
+Maximizing the productivity of each worker with their experience, education, and skills in mind is, of course, the job of the supervisor.
 Therefore, if an employee isn’t working “hard,” it isn’t the fault of the employee, it’s the supervisor’s fault: they could fire an employee who doesn’t work “hard” and hire someone else.

 But the more important qualifying condition and argument behind “hard” work is whether someone is employed in the first place.
 It seems like “hard” workers have a confirmation bias and use the unemployed as examples of what workers shouldn’t be to distinguish themselves from non “hard” workers and the unemployed.
 The rhetoric sounds something like this, “the unemployed didn’t work “hard” and if you want to keep your job, you better be a “hard” worker too, or else you’ll end up just like them.”